ma-ji/amgps/_pages/assignments.md

 The replication report will be evaluated from the following perspectives:

 1. Clear data management and documentation;
-2. Validation of original analysis, including empirical methods, instruments, and conclusions.
-3. Replication results.
+2. Replication results.
 If fail to replicate, point out possible reasons.
-4. The following components are required in your replication plan: (a) descriptive statistics, (b) hypothesis testing, (c) regression analysis.
+3. The following components are required in your replication plan: (a) descriptive statistics, (b) hypothesis testing, (c) regression analysis.
-5. The following methods are optional in replication: qualitative interviews and coding, additional surveys.
+4. The following methods are optional in replication: qualitative interviews and coding, additional surveys.

 ### In class presentation (5 points)